-Ireland is full of superb art and art history secondary school teachers yet the syllabus covers a lot of ground and some students unsurprisingly, can struggle with the Georgian Architecture question, a question that comes up on both the Higher and Ordinary level leaving Cert Paper, year after year.
+Ireland is full of superb art and art history secondary school teachers.
+Yet the syllabus covers a lot of ground and some students, unsurprisingly, can struggle with the Georgian Architecture question, a question that comes up on both the Higher and Ordinary level Leaving Cert Papers, year after year.

-What did the likes of Edward Lovett Pearce, or Cassels, Gandon, Johnson, the leading exponents of architecture in this famous period do, that made them so sought after?
+What did the likes of Edward Lovett Pearce, Richard Cassels, James Gandon, Francis Johnson, all leading exponents of architecture in this famous Georgian period do, that made them so famous and so sought after?

 All this discussion is held in and around the interiors and exteriors of half an dozen outstanding examples of Georgian architecture, in Dublin city centre.
 By concentrating on relatively small group of key buildings, terms, ideas and architects from the Georgian era, (approximately 1720 to 1830) it helps understanding and bring the era, concepts and creative personnel to life.